wu87988622/ohara/docs/src/rest/rest-workers.rst

   #. brokerClusterName (**string**) — broker cluster used to host topics for this worker cluster
   #. clientPort (**int**) — worker client port
   #. jmxPort (**int**) — worker jmx port
+  #. freePorts (**Array(int)**) — thr ports you want to pre-bind for the connectors.
+If your connectors want
+                                  to build a service on a port which is available to external nodes, you have to define the free ports for your worker cluster so as to make Configurator pre-bind the ports on your worker cluster.
+Otherwise, your connectors is disable to build service on the port of worker cluster and be connected by external node.
   #. groupId (**string**) — the id of worker stored in broker cluster
   #. configTopicName (**string**) — a internal topic used to store connector configuration
   #. configTopicReplications (**int**) — number of replications for config topic